Statement of curriculum Intent

 Art and Design students will be inspired by opportunities to make discoveries and adopt a ‘what if’ approach, using a broadening range of mediums and processes.
 Students are to solve problems through experimenting and developing ideas creatively in which to explore textures, materials and surfaces to help them create personal and meaningful artwork.

-To appreciate the history of art, craft, design including periods, styles and major movements from ancient times up to the present day.
+To appreciate the history of art, craft, design including periods, and styles up to the present day.
 They should develop a critical understanding of artists, architects and designers, expressing reasoned judgements that can inform their own work.

 - They will be able to confidently analyse, evaluate and articulate their understanding of artwork using an art-based vocabulary based on written work and discussion.

-- They will appreciate the historical, contemporary, ethnic, political and cultural diversity of the art community, and through this appreciation, learn to understand the deeper meanings, codes and symbols embedded within it.
+- They will appreciate the historical, contemporary, and cultural diversity of the art community, and through this appreciation, learn to understand the deeper meanings, embedded within it.

 - They will record experiences and observations, in a variety of ways using drawing and other visual forms, such as photography.

-- They will explore potential lines of enquiry using appropriate media and techniques, and apply this knowledge and understanding to making, reviewing and modifying images and artefacts.
+- They will explore potential lines of enquiry using appropriate media and techniques, and apply this knowledge and understanding to making, reviewing and modifying their work.

 - They will develop skills and techniques, whilst experimenting with a wide range of media, identifying their strengths.